irthomasthomas/Observer/README.md

 # Observer AI 👁️
-## It's not spying if it's for you 👀
+## It's not spying... if it's for you 👀
+Local Open-source micro-agents that observe, log and react, all while keeping your data private and secure.

 [Observer App Link](https://app.observer-ai.com/)